 The stock profile provides basic stock price charting information and a market sentiment indicator.
 Place the trade by choosing the Buy or Sell button.

 Plus500 was designed to provide the advanced trader basic trade execution tools.
-The fast trading speed, leverage, high order volume and risk management tools (trailing stops and guaranteed stops) the pro trader needs to buy stocks are here.
+The fast trading speed, leverage, high order volume and risk management tools (trailing stops and guaranteed stops) the pro trader needs to improve their trading experience are here.
 The intuitive interface includes over 100 technical indicators.
 The trader with their own tools, stock data and news will be happy to execute on Plus500.
 Traders who qualify for a professional account (with a minimum portfolio value of €500k) can raise their leverage levels, for example, from 1:5 to 1:20 for stock trades.
-The platform was designed for traders who want to buy stocks and sell them immediately at a low cost.
+The platform was designed for traders who want to buy CFDs on stocks at and sell them immediately at a low cost.
 Active traders will like this discount platform.
 The beginner trader may prefer a platform with more trading support and education.
 No scalping is allowed on this platform and financing fees are high.

 Step 1: Register your account